Why choose counseling with us?

 Maybe you feel awkward and chronically stressed, or overthink about past or recent events that makes you feel like crap.
 You feel an immense pressure to succeed and are trying to figure out what a work/life balance even is.
 Maybe you are a perfectionist and hold yourself to an unsustainable standard, and keep trying to follow a script of “shoulds” in your life.
 Do you even believe in the shoulds?!

 And, maybe our current culture’s got you down.
 It can feel like an absolute mess out here and you’re just trying to figure out wtf “adulting” even means to you, while dealing with woes and narratives about collapse-y stuff and politics.

 I get it.
-I’m a millennial too, and it feels hard to be sandwiched into this way of being.
+We’re millennials too, and it feels hard to be sandwiched into this way of being.
 We’re trying to cobble together a life and way of being that there might not be a script for, and it might feel weird to forge a new path and not follow in the footsteps of generations before.
-Whatever the case, I have a passion for this work, and empathy for what you’re going through.
+Whatever the case, we have a passion for this work, and empathy for what you’re going through.

 Anxiety & Depression

 Perhaps you’ve heard these words and feel like they fit.
 Maybe you’re curious about directions of treatment.
 Maybe you’re new to therapy, maybe you’ve tried therapy before and want a fresh new approach to self-betterment.

 Whatever the case, it’s the goal of therapy to manage anxious and depressive symptoms of what’s going on with the ultimate goal of you not needing therapy anymore.
 Therapy provides you with tools to counter anxious and depressed thoughts, find better self-acceptance, and increased feelings of calm and wellbeing.